 Questions were asked and full discussion ensued.

-At the end of the Board meeting, Holly motioned to approve the Treasurer’s Report, Derrick seconded the motion, and the motion was approved as presented.
+At the end of the Board meeting, Holly motioned to approve the Treasurer’s Report, Derrick seconded the motion, and the motion was unanimously approved as presented.

 Project Committee Report

 Holly and Jamison presented a new schedule to track actual maintenance and repair spending against budget that estimates spending for the remainder of the fiscal year.
 Questions were asked and full discussion ensued.